CrystalPharma/Frontend-Notes/Readme.md

 ## Iterative methods
 ### .forEach()
-forEach method is used as a call-back function that accepts up to 3 arguements
+forEach method is used as a call-back function that accepts up to 3 arguements, that executes a provided function once for each array element
 - value
 - index
 - arr

-<br>e.g.
+<br>e.g.<br>
 <code>
 const numbers = [1, 2, 3, 4, 5];